Sanskrit and Vedic learning: Decline and resurgence

 During British Raj, British education became firmly established in India with the founding of missionary schools during the 1820s.
-As a result of decades of lobbying by figures such as William Wilberforce and Charles Grant, the 1813 renewal of East India Company's charter included a duty to educate the population and allowed previously excluded Christian missionaries to aid in this endeavor, in addition to the Company's corporate activities.
+As a result of decades of lobbying by figures such as William Wilberforce and Charles Grant, the 1813 renewal of East India Company's charter included a duty to educate the population and allowed previously excluded Christian missionaries to aid in this endeavour, in addition to the Company's corporate activities.
 The Company's officers were divided on how to implement this mandate.
 Orientalists believed education should be conducted in Indian languages, favouring classical or court languages like Sanskrit and Persian.
 On the other hand, utilitarians (also known as anglicists), such as Lord William Bentinck and Thomas Macaulay, argued that India had little to offer in terms of modern skills, and they advocated for education in English.
-Macaulay proposed an educational approach—now known as Macaulayism—that aimed to create a class of anglicized Indians who would serve as cultural intermediaries between the British and the Indian populace.
+Macaulay proposed an educational approach—now known as Macaulayism—that aimed to create a class of anglicised Indians who would serve as cultural intermediaries between the British and the Indian populace.
 What came to be known as the princely states also approached the question of English education from their own perspective, as some of them saw in it the opportunity to learn how to deal with the British threat.

 Sir Thomas Munro critiqued the funding and teacher quality in the traditional education system.
 He noted that, due to the low earnings of teachers—no more than 6 or 7 Rupees monthly from fees of 4 to 8 Annas per pupil—the quality of teaching was lacking.
 Munro suggested that the East India Company (EIC) fund the construction of new schools, provide textbooks, and offer a stipend of 9 to 15 Rupees to teachers in the new schools to supplement their incomes from tuition fees in the Madras Presidency.
 After the introduction of Western-style education, the number of these indigenous educational institutions began to decline significantly.
-The Provincial Government was criticised for subsidizing the education of pupils in the government-supported schools at Rs 15 per year, while indigenous schools charged only one Rupee per pupil.
+The Provincial Government was criticised for subsidising the education of pupils in the government-supported schools at Rs 15 per year, while indigenous schools charged only one Rupee per pupil.